 Here are pictures of my two precious boys, each at 19 weeks of age in the womb.

 I held my baby in my arms the other night.
 He’s three now, but he’s still my “baby.”
 And I wept.
 I silently cried as I gently held him, rocking back and forth, feeling his soft breath against my cheek.
-I cried thinking about the pain he would have felt had he been aborted in the womb, torn from limb to limb.
-I cried for all the babies who have horrifically suffered; for the precious, tiny little bodies that have been carelessly thrown away in the trash, discarded, without value.
+I cried thinking about the unborn babies who will never be held in their mother’s arms, being gently rocked back and forth.

-I cried tears for all the mothers.
+I cried tears for all the mothers who experienced abortion.
 I grieved with them.
-For those who chose abortion because they didn’t want their babies, and for those who did want their babies but were told by their medical team that abortion was “medically necessary.”
-These women were faced with difficult, scary decisions.
+These women (who chose abortion or whose doctors convinced them into it) were faced with difficult, scary decisions.
 I can’t begin to imagine their fear, heartache, and life-long emotional pain.

 I wept and I grieved.
 But afterwards, I decided to write.
 I decided to speak up.
 To be a voice for the voiceless.

-Or maybe I chose not to know— I chose to look the other way— because the truth and reality of it all is so horrific.
+Or maybe I chose not to know— I chose to look the other way— because I was too scared to face the truth.

 God changed my heart, and I started valuing life– all life– from the start of conception.
 Jesus said, “Let the children come to me.”
 (Matthew 19:14) He valued children and recognized their innocence.
 He asked us to become innocent like them and to have a childlike faith.
-And yet, here we are, trying to explain miracles away with science, replacing “life” and “baby” with the term “fetus” so as to justify killing them in the womb.
+And yet, here we are, trying to explain miracles away with science, replacing “life” and “baby” with the term “fetus”.
 The Bible says that John the Baptist “leapt with joy” inside the womb when he and his mother, Elizabeth, heard Mary’s greeting (Luke 1:41).
 The Bible clearly states there is life—JOYOUS life!— within the womb.

 I believe that everything and everyone has a purpose, even an “unplanned” baby.
 To the world, the baby may be unplanned.
 But to God, he/she was planned from the very beginning and is beautifully and wonderfully made.